dataluscorp/browser/testing/web-platform/tests/docs/running-tests/from-local-system.md

     ./wpt run chrome dom/historical.html

-Or to run in a specified copy of Firefox:
+Or to run in a specified copy of Datalus:

-    ./wpt run --binary ~/local/firefox/firefox firefox dom/historical.html
+    ./wpt run --binary ~/local/datalus/datalus datalus dom/historical.html

 For details on the supported products and a large number of other options for customising the test run: